paulcpk/get-ripped-in-3-weeks/README.md

 #### Cardio

-- Run ~ 45 Minutes
+- Run ~ 45 Minutes, try to increase the running distance by 10% of your initial distance each time
 - Finish with "6 PACK ABS For Beginners" (https://goo.gl/erW6wi)